huggingface/transformers/examples/research_projects/jax-projects/README.md

 Another term which is often used to describe the design difference between Flax/JAX and PyTorch is **immutable** vs **mutable**.
 A instantiated Flax model, `model_flax`, is **immutable** as a logical consequence of `model_flax`'s output being fully defined by its input: If calling `model_flax` could mutate `model_flax`, then calling `model_flax` twice with the same inputs could lead to different results which would violate the "*statelessness*" of Flax models.

-Now let us see how this is handled in `Transformers.` If you have used a flax model in Transformers already, you might wonder how come we don't call `model.init` and `model.apply`.
+Now let us see how this is handled in `Transformers.` If you have used a Flax model in Transformers already, you might wonder how come we don't call `model.init` and `model.apply`.
 This is because the `FlaxPreTrainedModel` class abstracts it away.
 It is designed this way so that the Flax models in Transformers will have a similar API to PyTorch and Tensorflow models.

-The `FlaxPreTrainedModel` is an abstract class that holds a flax module, handles weights initialization, and provides a simple interface for downloading and loading pre-trained weights i.e. the `save_pretrained` and `from_pretrained` methods.
-Each flax model then defines its own subclass of `FlaxPreTrainedModel`; for ex. the BERT model has `FlaxBertPreTrainedModel`.
+The `FlaxPreTrainedModel` is an abstract class that holds a Flax module, handles weights initialization, and provides a simple interface for downloading and loading pre-trained weights i.e. the `save_pretrained` and `from_pretrained` methods.
+Each flax model then defines its own subclass of `FlaxPreTrainedModel`; *e.g.* the BERT model has `FlaxBertPreTrainedModel`.
 Each such class provides two important methods, `init_weights` and `__call__`.
 Let's see what each of those methods do:

 - The `init_weights` method takes the expected input shape and an `rng` (and any other arguments that are required to get initial weights) and calls `module.init` by passing it a random example to get the initial weights with the given `dtype` (for ex. `fp32` or `bf16` etc).
 This method is called when we create an instance of the model class, so the weights are already initialized when you create a model i.e., when you do

       model = FlaxBertModel(config)

-- The `__call__` method is designed for the forward pass.
+- The `__call__` method defines forward pass.
 It takes all necessary model inputs and parameters (and any other arguments required for the forward pass).
 The parameters are optional; when no parameters are passed, it uses the previously initialized or loaded params which can be accessed using `model.params`.
 It then calls the `module.apply` method, passing it the parameters and inputs to do the actual forward pass.
 So we can do a forward pass using

       output = model(inputs, params=params)

 Let's look at an example to see how this works.
 First, we will write a simple two-layer MLP model.

-We will first write a flax module that will declare the layers and computation.
+We will first write a Flax module that will declare the layers and computation.

 ```python
 import flax.linen as nn